 Jaypee Powergrid Limited (JPL), a joint venture of Jaiprakash Power

-Ventures Limited and Power Grid Corporation of India Limited, a
+Ventures Limited (74%) and Power Grid Corporation of India Limited (a

-Central Government Power Utility Undertaking has set up 213 Km long 400 Kv Quad Bundle Conductor Double Circuit Transmission Line for
+Central Government Power Utility Undertaking) (26%) has set up 217 Kms

+long 400 kV Quad Bundle Conductor Double Circuit Transmission Line for

-evacuation of Power from the pothead yard of 1000 MW Karcham Wangtoo Plant to
+evacuation of Power from the pothead yard of 1091 MW Karcham Wangtoo

-Abdullapur and LILO of existing Baspa-Jhakri Double circuit line.
+Haryana and LILO with the existing Baspa-Jhakri Double circuit line,

 4. SANGAM POWER GENERATION COMPANY LIMITED (SPGCL)

-SPGCL was acquired from Uttar Pradesh Power Corporation Limited through
+subsidiary of JPVL, was acquired from Uttar Pradesh Power Corporation

-Hon''ble High Court of Judicature at Allahabad, quashing the notification issued by the Government of Uttar Pradesh for acquisition
+reported last year, Hon''ble High Court of Judicature at Allahabad has

+quashed the notification issued by Uttar Pradesh State Government for

 5. PRAYAGRAJ POWER GENERATION COMPANY LIMITED (PPGCL)

 approvals required for the project are in place.
 Financial Closure has

 An expenditure of approx. Rs.
-2622 Crores has been incurred on the
+8,680.24 crores has been incurred on the

 6. JAYPEE MEGHALAYA POWER LIMITED (JMPL)

 wholly owned subsidiary to implement 270 MW Umngot H.E.P. in the Umngot

 River Basin of Meghalaya and 450 MW Kynshi-II Hydro-Electric Power

-Projects in the Kynshi River Basin on Build, Own, Operate and
+Projects in the Kynshi River Basin on BOOT (Build, Own, Operate and

-Transfer(BOOT) basis.
-JPVL alongwith its associates will ultimately
+Transfer) basis.
+Your Company alongwith its associates will ultimately

 hold 74% of the equity of JMPL and the balance 26% will be held by the